Khosraw/PWSH-Comp.-Club-Problems-2023-24/Chess75600/README.md

 # Chess75600

 Chess960, also known as Fischer random chess, is a chess variant where the starting position of the pieces is randomized with a few constraints: the bishops must be on opposite colors, and the king must be between the rooks.
 Bored of this variant, some chess pieces have invented a new variant they call Chess75600, where an extra queen and knight are added, and the starting position of the pieces is randomized with no constraints, resulting in 75,600 possible positions.
-Now, the pieces are bored again and want to convert Chess75600 back into a Chess960-like position (Chess14000), with the knowledge that a swap between two pieces costs the **absolute difference** of their values.
+Now, the pieces are bored again and want to convert Chess75600 back into a Chess960-like position (Chess14000), with the knowledge that a swap between two pieces costs the **absolute difference** of their values, multiplied by the absolute difference of their indices.
 Determine the minimum cost required to convert the given Chess75600 position to a Chess14000 position that follows Chess960's constraints.

 ### Input Format